carpentries-incubator/hermes_metadata_lesson/episodes/getting_started.md

-**Digitalization profoundly impacts the humanities by transforming how knowledge is produced, accessed, and interpreted.
+**digitalisation profoundly impacts the humanities by transforming how knowledge is produced, accessed, and interpreted.
 Almost everything today is reduced to data, interconnected through processes of digitization, visualization, and publication.
 Culture and history are increasingly manifested in networked forms, a development greatly enhanced by digital technologies.**

 In this context, **data** and **metadata** play an essential roles. **Data** refers to raw information such as texts, images, or records, while **metadata** provides context — descriptions, tags, or details about how and when the data was created.

-The foundation of digitalization is the creation of data.
+The foundation of digitalisation is the creation of data.
 Whether it's text, image, or sound, everything is converted into data that must be described and organized.
 This is where metadata, i.e. information about the data, becomes crucial.

 When working with digital resources, both data and metadata are critical for organizing, searching, and interpreting information.
 Your challenges with doing research online reflect the complexities of managing these elements.
 These complexities include ensuring accuracy, maintaining context, and effectively handling large amounts of information.